teiniker/teiniker-lectures-embedded-softwaredesign/configuration-management/building/cmake/book/README.md

 # CMake: Simple Example

+This example shows the minimal configuration for CMake.
+All source files are in one directory.

 ## Create CMakeLists.txt
 In order to build this simple project, we create a file named `CMakeLists.txt`